-Recognize the Danger Signals of Drowsy
+Recognize the Danger Signals of Drowsy Driving.

-Driving.
 Sleep is not voluntary.
-If you're drowsy, you can fall asleep and never even know it.
-If you are drowsy, you are likely to have "micro sleeps"- brief naps that last around four or five seconds.
-At 55 miles an hour, that's more than 100 yards, and plenty of time for a crash.
+If you are drowsy, you can fall asleep and never even know it.
+If you are drowsy, you are likely to have "micro sleeps"-brief naps that last around four or five seconds.
+At 55 miles an hour, that is more than 100 yards, and plenty of time for a crash.
 Even if you are not aware of being drowsy, if you have a sleep debt you are still at risk.
-Here are a few ways to tell if you're about to fall asleep.
-If you experience any of these danger signs, take them as a warning that you could fall asleep without meaning to.
+Here are a few ways to tell if you are about to fall asleep.
+If you experience any of these danger signs, take them as a warning that you could fall asleep without meaning to:

-- Your eyes close or go out of focus by themselves. - You have trouble keeping your head up. - You can't stop yawning. - You have wandering, disconnected thoughts. - You don't remember driving the last few miles. - You drift between lanes, tailgate, or miss traffic signs. - You keep jerking the truck back into the lane. - You have drifted off the road and narrowly missed crashing.
+- Your eyes close or go out of focus by themselves. - · You have trouble keeping your head up. - · You cannot stop yawning. - · You have wandering, disconnected thoughts. - · You do not remember driving the last few miles. - · You drift between lanes, tailgate, or miss traffic signs. - · You keep jerking the truck back into the lane. - You have drifted off the road and narrowly missed crashing.

-If you have even one of these symptoms, you may be in danger of falling asleep.
+If you have even one of these symptoms, you are in danger of falling asleep.
 Pull off the road in a safe place and take a nap.